-- A. As provided by any existing provision in negotiated contracts. - B. By the spouse, child, parent, or sibling who is also a District employee. - II.
+- I. Any District employee may authorize the use of his/her accrued sick leave as follows: - A. As provided by any existing provision in negotiated contracts. - B. By the spouse, child, parent, or sibling who is also a District employee. - II.
 Sick leave donated as provided in I.B. cannot be used until all of the individual's sick leave has been depleted, excluding any Sick Leave Bank entitlement. - III.
 Donated sick leave shall have no terminal pay value.